hburns2/452_Worksheets/String_Operations.md

 1. Pull out the phrase "The being" from shelley.
 2. Pull out the phrase "universally acknowledged" from austen.
 3. Combine these two phrases.

+Using the .split function, split shelley into indivdiual words.
+Starting with the second word, use slicing to pull out every other word.